Bayonne pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Bayonne right now?

-On 25 June 2026, overall pollen levels in Bayonne are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Bayonne are moderate.
+Grass is the main contributor to airborne pollen, while ambrosia remain at lower levels

 Will pollen levels change in Bayonne tomorrow?

-On 26 June 2026, pollen conditions in Bayonne will be different from today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Bayonne will be different from today, with grass continuing to decline

 Is pollen expected to decrease in Bayonne this week?